APriceDev/DDD-Flask-Demo/README.md

 ### Jinja2 example

-Conditonal logic and looping are also available.
+Conditional logic and looping are also available.

 ```HTML
 {% extends 'layout.html' %}